ankithas-09/ZenMode/README.md

-# MoodFeed: A Mood-Based Video Feed Feature for Instagram-like Apps
+# ZenMode: A Mood-Based Video Feed Feature for Instagram-like Apps

-MoodFeed is a feature that allows users to select their current mood, and based on that mood, view videos that align with their emotional state.
+ZenMode is a feature that allows users to select their current mood, and based on that mood, view videos that align with their emotional state.
 This feature integrates seamlessly with an Instagram-like app, offering users a dynamic and personalized video experience.

 ## Table of Contents